• Skip to main content

 Here we’re using turkey, but save this recipe and try it with chicken.
 You won’t be disappointed.

-A raw turkey stuffed with orange wedges and onion.
+A raw turkey with its cavity stuffed with orange wedges and onion pieces, ready for roasting.

 • Fill the cavity of the turkey with orange wedges, onion, and garlic.